EU and China stumble towards solar trade war

 European solar panel manufacturers, led by Germany's Solar World, accuse their Chinese counterparts of receiving state subsidies to flood the EU with panels sold below cost and putting Europeans out of business to corner the market.

-The Commission launched an investigation last September into Chinese solar panels, the biggest import sector it has ever targeted.
+The European Commission, the EU executive, launched an investigation last September into Chinese solar panels, the biggest import sector it has ever targeted.
 China exported more than $25 billion worth of panels to the European Union in 2011.

 Highlighting the risk of a trade war, Chinese solar companies also accuse the European Union of wrongdoing.

-China says Europe illegally favors it domestic solar panel producers and Beijing is considering its own duties on EU exports of polysilicon, which is used to make solar panels.
+China says Europe illegally favours it domestic solar panel producers and Beijing is considering its own duties on EU exports of polysilicon, which is used to make solar panels.

 Complicating things further, some European distributors and installers of Chinese panels say EU tariffs on China would be damaging for Europe's efforts to develop clean energy.
 They say solar energy is only efficient using Chinese products that are up to 45 percent cheaper than those made in Europe.